 Complete pandemonium interrupted her reply.

-Without warning, another car T-boned into the left side of Buckley’s Lexus, forcing it off the side of the road into a wide shallow ditch, front end first.
+Without warning, another vehicle T-boned into the left side of Buckley’s Lexus.
+It flew off the road frontend first into a wide shallow ditch.
 The front of the Lexus folded into the ground as the rear lifted into the air.
-I waited with my eyes and teeth clenched shut for the Lexus to flip over, ass end first.
+I waited with my eyes and teeth clenched shut for the Lexus to flip over ass-end first.

 Thankfully, it did not.

-The rear of the car slammed into the Earth, tires first, putting the Lexus on all four wheels.
+The rear of the car slammed tires first into the ground.
+It put the Lexus on all four wheels.
 Before I could recover from the impact, two bright flashes of intense white light filled the car, followed by the oddest low pitch sound.
 One flash originated from the driver’s seat, the other from the passenger side.
 Buckley and Waters fell unconscious where they sat.
-The left back door opened as I watched my captors fall prey to whatever happened.
-Whoever opened the door reached inside the backseat and yanked me out onto my feet.
+The left-back door opened as I watched my captors fall prey to whatever happened.
+Whoever opened the door reached inside the backseat, undid my seatbelt, and yanked me out onto my feet.
 A man I estimated close to me in age held me up by my arms.
-Like Detective MacKenzie, he worse an open collar white dress shirt, only his surname didn’t appear on either breast pocket.
+Unlike Detective MacKenzie, he wore an open-collar white dress shirt with no surname on either breast pocket.

 “Yes or no, please!”

 “Yes!”
-I snapped, attempting to clear the cobwebs in my head.
+I snapped as I attempted to clear the cobwebs in my head.
 “Are you Ryan?”

 “What the hell is that?”
-I asked, as Ryan made a deliberate U-Turn.
-He sped away from the Lexus and the accident he caused.
+I asked.
+Ryan made a deliberate U-Turn and sped away from the accident he’d caused.
 Other folks along the road were beginning to take note of what had happened.
 I had to assume for the moment Ryan didn’t know that Florida law enforcement frowns upon leaving the scene of an accident.
-Perhaps he did and simply didn’t care.
+Or perhaps he did and simply didn’t care.

 “Yes.
 Do you still have it?”